Georgia Population 2018

 Orthodox Christianity accounts for 84% of the population.
 The Georgian Orthodox Church is one of the oldest Christian churches in the world.
 Other major religions include Armenian Christians (4%), Muslims (10%), and Roman Catholics (0.8%).

 There are several reasons the country's population remains flat, including a preference for boys that has led to more abortions of females and fewer potential mothers, as well as the financial hardship of having more than one child.
 One possible way to address this overall stagnant population is welfare benefits and assistance for large families and pregnant women.
+A low fertility rate of less than 2 children per mother is also a considerable impact on this reported low natural growth.

 Components of Population Change